-The Corporation's common shares (the "Common Shares") are listed for trading on the TSX Venture Exchange (the "Exchange") under the symbol "OIII" and are quoted on the OTCQX® Best Market under the symbol "OIIIF".
+The common shares of the Corporation (the "Common Shares") are listed for trading on the Exchange under the symbol "OIII" and are quoted on the OTCQX® Best Market under the symbol "OIIIF".
 See "Market for Securities".

-The Corporation's registered and head office is located at 155 University Avenue, Suite 1440, Toronto, Ontario, Canada, M5H 3B7.
+The registered and head office of the Corporation is located at 155 University Avenue, Suite 1440, Toronto, Ontario, Canada, M5H 3B7.